hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 	..

-	Ensure ceph health and status to be OK.
+Ensure Ceph health and status is OK by entering:

 	ceph health
 	HEALTH_OK